Looking for an easy bee craft for toddlers that actually works for younger ages?

-This cheerful little bee is made from a paper plate, some paint, and a few bits of coloured card.
-It’s ideal for a minibeast theme, spring activities, or just a low-prep afternoon craft at home.
+We made ours with a paper plate, some paint, and a few bits of coloured card.
+It’s perfect for a minibeast theme, spring activities, or just a low-prep afternoon at home.

 Ours definitely isn’t perfect.
 The stripes aren’t ruler-straight.
 The eyes were a last-minute improvisation.
 But that’s kind of the point.